 Yes, there is a charge for printing:

 All libraries have black and white printers, not all have colour.
-Check individual library for details.
+Check our list of Surrey libraries for details.

 - 25p a sheet for black and white

 Can I use USB drives in the computers?

 Yes, work can be saved to USB drives.